 We first discovered Nyetimber sparkling wine in 2017, during an event organised by American Express.
 At the Nyetimber office in Mayfair, we tasted the range and listened to the story told by their wine ambassador.

 Just picture this young version of Hugh Grant who tells you how the bubbles got into your glass.
 We loved the wine so much, that we stocked the Classic Cuvée and the rosé back when we were selling wine on Vincarta.
 We also served it at the wedding of Mr. and Mrs. Vincarta back in 2018.
 Yes, that’s how much we love it!

 Nyetimber sparkling wine was gifted from the beginning and received what everybody needs in life: a proper launch.
 The first vintage (1992) got the Best English wine award.
 The second vintage of Nyetimber Classic Cuvée (1993) bit all the competitors in the International Wine and Spirit Competition.
 Moreover, it got served at the Queen’s 50th wedding anniversary in 1997.
 Ten years after the first planting, Nyetimber was named the best bubbly in the world.
 The long list of awards continues.

 Female winemakers rule

-A very talented woman, Cherie Spriggs makes the Nyetimber sparkling wine.
-She is the head wine maker and together with her husband, Brad Greatix, manage the wine production at Nyetimber.
-It was a great honor to meet her in person and take a picture together, in the year when she obtained the 2018 Sparkling Winemaker of the year.
+A very talented woman, Cherie Spriggs makes Nyetimber sparkling wine.
+She is the head winemaker and together with her husband, Brad Greatix, manages the wine production at Nyetimber.
+It was a great honour to meet her in person and take a picture together, in the year when she obtained the 2018 Sparkling Winemaker of the year.
 Respect.